 In short Ubisoft created one of the best third-person shooters of this generation.
 Whilst it’s more of an RPG in places there is no doubt that the core gameplay loop is on point.
 Weapons and movement feel right, audio is great, graphically it is one of the most stunning games I have ever played.
 And the loot game, the ‘just one more go’ compelling gameplay loop, is largely there and done well.

-It is also is a game that respects the solo player in ways that its competitors such as Destiny don’t.
+It is also a game that respects the solo player in ways that its competitors such as Destiny don’t.
 You can play the whole of this game solo, never needing to matchmake or group up.
-And whilst there will be group or multiplayer activities you will miss out on, there is no exclusion from the end-game.
-Almost every activity will improve your character in the end-game.
-And in effect grouping up just gives you a faster route to find the same end-game gear.
+And whilst there will be group or multiplayer activities you will miss out on, there is no exclusion from the endgame.
+Almost every activity will improve your character in some way although exotics are limited to a few missions or weekly activities.
+In effect grouping up just gives you a faster route to find the same endgame gear.

 However it’s no secret that the game has problems.
 And I think none more so than how Ubisoft and Massive Entertainment handled the support of the game.
 You will often here how The Division was supported more than Destiny or how Ubisoft has done a good job with support.
 However that’s not entirely accurate.
 In reality The Division morphed into getting events and piecemeal recursive modes, but really missed out on substantial story, locations and new PVE content.
 And ironically The Division may have some of the same challenges as the Destiny series has been through when the sequel comes out.